-One of the key priorities for this planning period will be the ongoing administration of Commonwealth NHR funding, the NPCR and the Commonwealth's minimum funding guarantee.
+One of the key priorities for this planning period will be the ongoing administration of Commonwealth NHR funding for public hospital services as well as the NPCR.
 In relation to Commonwealth NHR funding, the Addendum outlines clear direction in several key areas including:

-- public hospital funding integrity and duplicate payments - funding cap exemption for highly specialised therapies - funding neutrality for private patients in public hospitals - the progression of safety and quality measures (e.g. avoidable readmissions) - measures to reduce demand for potentially preventable hospitalisations.
+- Public hospital funding integrity and duplicate payments - Funding neutrality for private patients in public hospitals - Funding cap exemption for highly specialised therapies - The progression of safety and quality measures (e.g. avoidable readmissions) - Measures to reduce demand for potentially preventable hospitalisations.

-The NPCR has now been in place for three financial years 2019-20, 2020-21 and 2021-22.
-In the year ahead, we will be focused on administering 2021-22 payments as well as completing the annual reconciliation for 2020-21.
+The NPCR has been in place since March 2020 and is currently planned to cease effective 31 December 2022.
+In the year ahead, we will be focused on administering 2022-23 payments as well as completing the 2021-22 annual reconciliation.